-While product placements in movies started a long time ago, in the case of music they first started in the world of hip hop and pop.
-Music videos by the like of syphilitic imbeciles like Avril Lavigne, Britney Spears, Lady Gaga, Nicki Minaj, Ke$ha, 50 Cent, Drake, Lil’ Wayne and Pitbull are full of them.
+While product placements in movies started a long time ago, in the case of music it first started in the world of hip hop and pop.
+Music videos by the likes of Avril Lavigne, Britney Spears, Lady Gaga, Nicki Minaj, Ke$ha, 50 Cent, Drake, Lil’ Wayne and Pitbull are full of them.
 Sometimes they are done subtly, like a camera “casually” panning over a watch or a phone, and others shamelessly, like when a performer explicitly references the product by name.
 This continues outside of their music, of course, as they effectively become puppets of the brands they represent, parading around the world branding overpriced Beats by Dr. Dre headphones, or furiously removing lint from their pants, in order to secure more money.

-Take the case of Ozzy Osbourne, whose wife first sold out by making that cringe-inducing reality show of The Osbournes, and then humiliated himself even further by selling video games, butter and cellphones, and (together with Justin Bieber) endorsing an appliances’ store, all while making beautiful jokes about his crippling dementia and slurred speech.
+Take the case of Ozzy Osbourne, whose wife first sold out by making that cringe-inducing reality show of The Osbournes, and then humiliated even further by selling video games, butter and cellphones, and (together with Justin Bieber) endorsing an appliances’ store, all while making jokes about his dementia and slurred speech.
 Kiss is, of course, another clear example, with Gene Simmons‘ shameful reality show also working as a product-placement extravaganza.

 It’s not hard to see that this also affecting concerts themselves, with many musicians sporting armbands and t-shirts containing unrelated product endorsements.
-It’s one thing to see a guitar player being sponsored by a guitar manufacturer, it’s another to see bands like Korn, Epica, Legion of the Damned, Five Finger Death Punch, and many others, being “very excited” about their partnerships with Jägermeister or Monster Energy Drinks, or Larch Ulrich “designing” the most fucking generic shoe in the world “in cooperation” with Vans (while saying the incredibly sad phrase of “in the last couple of years I’ve been getting into footwear that is basically laceless”).
+It’s one thing to see a guitar player being sponsored by a guitar manufacturer, it’s another to see bands like Korn, Epica, Legion of the Damned, Five Finger Death Punch, and many others, being “very excited” about their partnerships with Jägermeister or Monster Energy Drinks, or Larch Ulrich “designing” the most fucking generic shoe in the world “in cooperation” with Vans (while saying the priceless phrase “in the last couple of years I’ve been getting into footwear that is basically laceless”).

-Heavy metal started as a rebellion against the status quo, against the vapidity of society, and seeing those hopes and desires go down the drain, as marketing interests start to infect it beyond redemption, is truly shameful.
+Heavy metal started as a rebellion against the status quo, against the vapidity of society, and seeing those hopes and desires go down the drain, as marketing interests start to infect it beyond redemption, is heartbreaking.
 While there is certainly a place for marketing interests to participate in the world of music, the way in which it is done, passing products as symbols of an identity (as opposed to just marketing ploys), is definitely not the way to go.